The Family Plan: Plot

 As they travel, the family grows closer.
 Arriving in Vegas, Dan plans to tell Jessica the truth over a romantic dinner.
 The teens are to babysit Max in their penthouse suite, but instead they go down to the HyperX gaming arena in the hotel.
 When Dan and Jessica return to their suite to check on the kids, McCaffrey's team attacks them.
 He quickly kills them, shocking Jessica.
 Heading to HyperX to retrieve the kids, a shootout ensues, and the family witnesses Dan kill more assassins.

 Admitting that his real name is Sean, Dan finally comes clean to his family, who are outraged by his deception.
 He nevertheless gives them their new IDs, telling them that their lives in Buffalo are over, but Jessica takes the kids and leaves the next morning, believing they aren't in danger if they leave Dan.
 She calls a recent new acquaintance, Gwen, a travel agent who offers to fly them home.

 On the private jet, Gwen reveals she works for McCaffrey and is Dan's ex-girlfriend, whom she is angry at for leaving.
-Handing Jessica and the kids over to McCaffery, who takes them hostage in an abandoned hotel.
-McCaffrey, who is revealed to be Dan's father, threatens to kill them unless Dan accepts his offer to rejoin his team and have no contact with his family.
-Dan relents, and Jessica and the kids are to return home.
+Taking Dan's family hostage in an abandoned hotel, McCaffrey, who is revealed to be Dan's father, offers their freedom if Dan accepts his offer to rejoin his team and have no contact with his family; Dan relents.

 Jessica and the kids escape after Jessica kills their escort, and they return for Dan.
 McCaffrey calls his army into the hotel to kill him.
 Dan engages the mercenaries, with Kyle helping with a drone.
 Jessica fights Gwen, culminating in Jessica fatally impaling Gwen with a piece of broken bamboo thrown as a javelin from her track and field experience.
 They head downstairs, where Nina distracts McCaffrey from killing Dan, giving Dan time to knock McCaffrey out, who is taken into custody, while Dan reconciles with his family.

 The Morgans return to their lives in Buffalo; Dan now runs a security firm to train clients to better defend against attacks while Jessica coaches high school track and field.
 They load up a rented RV to embark on a cross-country road trip to take Nina to Stanford.